hillscott/tf-s3static_hardened/README.md

 About
 --
 This repository is used to create a full AWS static web stack using terraform.
-Typical costs run around $0.50USD/mo when using this stack.
+Typical costs run around $1.00USD/mo (depending on usage) when using this stack.

 It Deploys a suite of AWS Services to provide you a secure hosting environment.
 These services include:
 * **Route53** (for DNS hosting of your domain)